sempare/sempare-delphi-template-engine/README.md

 Sempare Boot Velocity aims to provide just enough functionality to allow you to easily work with the 'view' aspects of a template.
 Any enhanced functionality required from the scripting environment should be provided by the function calls written in Pascal.

 ## Requirements

 This should work with most modern versions of [Delphi](https://www.embarcadero.com/products/delphi).

-No special features have been used, so it should work on Free Pascal or require minimal changes (in the todo list)
+An attempt has been made not to use the latest features to ease backward compatability, but I only have access to a few Delphi versions.

 Tests currently run on Delphi 10.3.3 using the DUnitX TestFramework.